luciano-censoni/luciano-censoni.github.io/_pages/cv.md

 Professional Development
 =====

+* **All-optical Control of Brain Functioning with Optogenetics and Multi-Photon Microscopy**, 2025<br/>
+59h comprehensive training course in all-optical neuronal manipulation held in March at the Institut de la Vision in Paris.

 * **Research Supervision Course at the Faculty of Medicine, Lund University**, 2023<br/>
 4 day online course aimed at defining the doctoral supervisor's role and responsibilities and developing greater confidence in the tasks of supervision.
 Upon completion of this course, I became eligible to be official co-supervisor of Ph.D. students at the Faculty of Medicine, Lund University.